tejasjayashankar/tejasjayashankar.github.io/content/authors/admin/_index.md

 **About Me**

 I am a fifth-year PhD student in the [EECS department at MIT](https://www.eecs.mit.edu/) advised by [Professor Gregory Wornell](http://allegro.mit.edu/~gww/).
-I received by M.S. degree in EECS from MIT in January 2022 and my B.S. degree in Electrical Engineering from the [University of Illinois at Urbana-Champaign](https://ece.illinois.edu/) in 2019.
+I received my M.S. degree in EECS from MIT in January 2022 and my B.S. degree in Electrical Engineering from the [University of Illinois at Urbana-Champaign](https://ece.illinois.edu/) in 2019.
 My research interests are centered around the use of generative models and representation learning for solving